evgenyvinnik/20forms-20designs/README.md

 ## 🔧 Adding a New Library

-1. Create a new directory for each form: `apps/<library>-<form>/`
+1. Create a new directory: `apps/<library>/`
-2. Implement all 20 forms following the pattern from existing libraries
+2. Implement all 20 forms in `src/forms/` following the pattern from existing libraries
+3. Create the App.jsx with form routing via URL parameter
-3. Update `apps/shell/src/config.ts` with the new library (add to LibraryId type, LIBRARY_NAME_TO_ID, and LIBRARIES array)
+4. Update `apps/shell/src/config.ts` with the new library (add to LibraryId type, LIBRARY_NAME_TO_ID, LIBRARIES array, and CONSOLIDATED_LIBRARIES set)
-4. Run `npm run build`
+5. Run `npm run build`

 ## 🔧 Adding a New Form

-1. Create the form in each library's directory: `apps/<library>-<new-form>/`
+1. Add the new form component to each library's `src/forms/` directory
-2. Follow the pattern from existing forms in each library
+2. Update the form routing in each library's App.jsx
 3. Update `apps/shell/src/config.ts` with the new form (add to FormId type, FORM_NAME_TO_ID, and FORMS array)
 4. Run `npm run build`